Requirements to work in WA

 I’m from New Zealand

-Nurses or midwives who are currently registered in New Zealand are eligible to apply for registration.
+Nurses or midwives who are currently registered in New Zealand are eligible to apply for registration under the Application for Trans Tasman Mutual Recognition as a Registered Nurse, Enrolled Nurse or Midwife.

 I’m from overseas

-Nurses and midwives who qualified as a nurse or midwife overseas and are not currently registered in Australia or New Zealand should review Framework for the Assessment of Internationally Qualified Nurses and Midwives for Registration (PDF)
+Nurses and midwives who qualified as a nurse or midwife overseas and are not currently registered in Australia or New Zealand should review all of the information available at the Nursing and Midwifery Board’s internationally qualified nurses and midwives webpage

 - Application for general registration (graduated or trained overseas) as a Registered Nurse, Enrolled Nurse or Midwife - AGOS-04 (PDF)